| Version: | 0.2.1 |

 Description

-extracts the degrees of freedom of the estimated parameter
+dof extracts the degrees of freedom of the estimated parameter

-from the object of class MGLMsparsereg
+from the object of class MGLMsparsereg.

 Usage